-Lactic acid is an ingredient commonly found in many over-the-counter (OTC) cosmetic products.
-It is also available in stronger concentrations in medical offices.
-Lactic acid is an antioxidant, a chemical exfoliant, and helps moisturize the skin.
+Lactic acid is an ingredient commonly found in many cosmetic products.
+It is an antioxidant and chemical exfoliant.
+It helps remove dead skin cells, smooth rough areas, and moisturize the skin.

 This article discusses what lactic acid is, how it affects the skin, and how to use it.
 It also examines the potential risks and side effects.

 The Vegetarian Resource Group (VRG) notes that most lactic acid is produced by a fermentation process using cornstarch or beet sugar, meaning that some products containing lactic acid may be suitable for vegans.

 Fermenting milk products can also produce lactic acid.

 - glycolic acid, which comes from sugar cane

 - citric acid, which derives from citrus fruits

 Chemical peels that contain AHAs, such as lactic acid, remove the top layer of dead skin cells.
 Typically, superficial chemical peels contain a lactic acid concentration of